beaglebeat/eportfolio/content/about/index.md

 ## Feel free to reach out!

-Send me a message via any of the social media links below or use the form on my contact page.
+Send me a message via any of the social media links at the bottom of the page or use the form on my contact page.
+You can also sign up to my newsletter to keep up with all of my happenings.